Node.js

 REMARKS

-The packages that are installed this way are only available in the current project (via the folder node_modules), in contrast to the packages that we installed globally (using the -g option), such as live-server, sass, ...
+The packages that are installed this way are only available in the current project (via the folder node_modules), in contrast to the packages that we installed globally (using the -g option), such as live-server, ...

 If a package that is installed depends on other packages, these are installed as well, and this (process repeats itself) until every needed package is installed.
-Therefore, if you look at the node_modules folder in more detail, you notice that, besides the packages specified in "devDependencies", a huge amount of other packages are installed
+Therefore, if you look at the node_modules folder in more detail, you notice that, besides the packages specified in "devDependencies", a huge amount of other packages are installed.

 TIP